C-CREAD/RCISA---Websites/README.md

 # RCISA---Websites
-RCISA repository for development projects
+RCISA repository for the frontend in React.

 ## Beta Version v0.01
-NOTE: Logic for the website will be implemented soon.
+This is the separate frontend of the website, which will be used to communicate with the backend.
+Information, such as sermons and events, will be displayed here.
+Future contents and designs may be subject to change when necessary.

-This website is still being tested, and more content will be added.
-Please refer to the links below to directly access them:
+The front-end template will be shown via static pages in the links below:

 ### Links
 1. Home Page: [Home](https://c-cread.github.io/RCISA---Websites/home.html)